A permissive property tax exemption is a tool for Council to support eligible organizations within the City of Surrey.

 See below for more information on each type of application and submission requirements.
 Other documentation may be required based on individual applications.

 Council can consider permissive exemptions for organizations that own a property that is used for the purpose of public worship.
-The property must also be receiving a statutory exemption (administered by BC Assessment) for building/s set aside for public worship along with the footprint of land on which they stand.
+The property must also be receiving a statutory exemption (administered by BC Assessment).
 Permissive exemptions will not be considered for any areas that are not used for public worship, including living space and commercial activities, and any lands that are surplus to the facility's needs.

 All organizations that own property used for public worship must submit:

-- An application form (to be signed by a current Director as listed on the most recent list of directors and witnessed by a Commissioner for taking Affidavits or a Public Notary)
+The application form must be signed by a current Director as listed on the most recent list of directors and witnessed by a Commissioner for taking Affidavits or a Public Notary.

 In addition to the above noted submission requirements, all new applicants must also submit: